kpecsok98/Worcester-Greenspace/README.md

 ![Kyle's cool map](images/Worcester_EJ_some_Plot.PNG)

-Next we want to create geodataframes that contain data of greenspace exclusively in Worcester.
+Next we want to create GeoDataFrames that contain data of green space exclusively in Worcester.
 We can do this with a Clip.
 First let's clip ```greenspace``` within Worcester by typing the following code.

 ```Python
 # Clip greenspace within Worcester
 Worcester_greenspace = gpd.clip(greenspace, Worcester)
 ```

-Type the code below to see what the geodataframe looks like mapped.
+Type the code below to see what the GeoDataFrame looks like mapped.

 ```Python
 # Create a map of Worcester greenspace